Okapi-san/ChIP-Pipeline/README.md

 | 9 | Title     |    GSM722415: GATA2 K562bmp r1 110325 3|
 |   10     |Meta data submitted by authors| source_name=GATA2 ChIP-seq K562 BMP cell line=K562 chip antibody=GATA2 antibody catalog number=Santa Cruz SC-9008 |

 This line contains all information on one read from the GSM-repository GSM722415, more precise from the experiment SRX097088, such as the chromosome, start- and stop-position, cell line and available metadata.
-For now, the pipeline extracts the chromosome, start, end and SRX-ID for each read.
+For now, the pipeline extracts the chromosome, start, end and SRX-ID for each read.<br/>

-## Functions

 ChIP-Atlas provides data in a concatenated format, with all reads from all experiments in one file.
 This usually results in huge textfiles ( >100 Gb), that cannot be handled by Python very well and/or exceed the available RAM of one workstation.
 Thus, the Pipeline splits the file in chunks of 10.000.000 lines into smaller files.
+This also allows the splitfiles to be processed in parallel (not yet implemented).
 ### split(), extracting_IDs() and formatting_pipeline_new.py
 ```sh
 extracting_IDs(){